AleksaMCode/AMx64/README.md

 <p align="justify">You can always ask <i>amdb</i> itself for information on its commands, using the command <code>help</code>.
 You can use <code>help</code> (abbreviated <code>h</code>) with no arguments to display a short list of commands.</p>

 ### Setting Breakpoints
 <p align="justify">Breakpoints are set with the <code>break</code> command (abbreviated <code>b</code>).
-This command tells <i>amdb</i> to pause execution of your program at some point to allow you to inspect the value of 'variables' and other memory locations.
+This command tells <i>amdb</i> to pause interpretation of your program at some point to allow you to inspect the value of variables and other memory locations.
 It will pause interpretation just before the specified line number is interpreted.</p>
 <dl>
   <dt><b>break [breakpoints]</b></dt>
   <dd><p align="justify">Set a breakpoint(s) at the given location(s) (line number(s)).
 The breakpoint will stop your program just before it executes any of the code in the specified location.
 E.q. <code>break 2 3 4</code>.</p></dd>
 </dl>

 ### Deleting Breakpoints
-<p align="justify">It is often necessary to eliminate a breakpoint once it has done its job and you no longer want your program to stop there.
+<p align="justify">It is often necessary to eliminate a breakpoint once it has done its job and you no longer want your interpretation to stop there.
 This is called deleting the breakpoint.
 A breakpoint that has been deleted no longer exists.
 You can delete breakpoints using the <code>d</code> (or <code>delete</code>) command.</p>
 <dl>
   <dt><b>delete</b></dt>
   <dd>Deletes all available breakpoints.</dd>